xiaorensean/slate/source/index.html.md

 # Introduction

-Welcome to the VQR-Data-Catalogue!
+Welcome to the **VQR Data Catalogue**!
 The document gives you descriptions on database we are using, all available data feeds we are collecting, and all available api that we are tracking.

 Database is [InfluxDB](https://docs.influxdata.com/influxdb/v1.8/),whihc is a time-series database.
 Few terminologies to explain, tags in the influxdb is the unqie index and it is very useful to sort tickers via taging.
 Measurement is another word for table in the influxdb.
+Time is the defalut column in the table, which means the time that data wrote into database.
 Currently, we have two influxbd servers, one is primary server and another one is backup server.

 Host Server:
 `Host-1 (Primary): 99-79-47-186 &&&& Host-2 (Backup): 15-223-68-239`